 Dutch Shepherds are the rarer cousins of German Shepherds, and they have the same lively personalities and all-around versatility.
 You can find this amazing breed competing in events, working as police dogs, or providing canine therapy.
 It would be difficult to find a more loyal, affectionate, and intelligent breed than the Dutch Shepherd.

-Dutch Shepherds have an average life span of about 12-15 years.
+Dutch Shepherds live for about 12-15 years.
 This life span is slightly longer than most breeds their size.
 Larger breeds tend to have shorter life spans than smaller breeds because they mature and grow faster.

 Dutch Shepherds were bred to work, and they are extremely competent at everything they do.
 Their athletic ability, combined with their high intelligence level, makes them easy to train and very obedient.
 They love to be active and make use of their high energy levels.